How to Write Impactful Booking Confirmation Emails

 Why your guests love confirmation emails

-Your guests love booking confirmation emails for a few reasons.
-For one, it assures them that they’re officially booked.
-Secondly, when you send a confirmation email, you alleviate stress.
-It reiterates what they’ve paid for to minimize confusion and allows for easy change/cancellation if they made an error in the booking process.
+Your guests love booking confirmation emails for several reasons.
+First, it assures them that they’re officially booked.
+Second, when you send a confirmation email, you reduce stress.
+It reiterates what they’ve paid for to minimize confusion and allows for easy change/cancellation if they made a mistake in the booking process.

-Meaning — guests won’t be left wondering; Did their credit card go through?
-Have they booked the correct dates or is there something they should know before they arrive?
-Your confirmation email conveys trust and professionalism before guests even step foot on location.
+That means guests won’t be left wondering: Did my credit card go through?
+Did I book the right dates, or is there something I should know before I arrive?
+Your confirmation email conveys trust and professionalism before guests even set foot on site.

-So, what do guests look for in this confirmation email?
+So what are guests looking for in that confirmation email?
 Certainty.

 Guests appreciate seeing the most important information first.
-You can explore tailoring the subject line to be something like “Booking Confirmed,” or “You’re Booked,” or “Thanks for Booking – details within” to make it easy for people to find these booking confirmations in their inbox.
+You can explore tailoring the subject line to something like “Booking Confirmed” or “You’re Booked” or “Thanks for Booking – Details Inside” to make it easy for people to find these booking confirmations in their inbox.

 As one of the most important types of booking emails, a confirmation email tells guests what they have booked.
-And, an automated email triggered by a confirmed booking gives people something to refer back to as much as they need.
+And an automated email triggered by a confirmed booking gives people something they can refer back to as often as they need.

 What to put in your reservation email confirmation?

-In fact, people are conditioned to look for an email after making a purchase.
-Why?
-Because this email confirms they’ve done what they set out to do.
-This means, if they don’t receive confirmation right away, they may start to think something is wrong.
+As mentioned earlier, people are conditioned to look for an email after making a purchase.
+And why is that?
+Because that email confirms that they’ve done what they set out to do.
+So if they don’t get confirmation right away, they may start to think something is wrong.

-Instill confidence in your customer instead of having them wonder if they booked for two or three nights or if they secured the tour on the day they wanted.
-Automating your email confirmation takes care of these queries – no phone call or manual email required.
+Instill confidence in your clients instead of leaving them wondering if they booked two or three nights, or if they reserved the tour on the day they wanted.
+Automating your email confirmation takes care of these questions – no phone calls or manual emails required.

-Travelers appreciate having a reservation confirmation to reference on the go.
-So, by creating mobile-friendly messages, you’ll increase the chance someone will open your booking confirmation email.
+Travelers appreciate having a reservation confirmation they can refer to on the go.
+So by creating mobile-friendly messages, you’ll increase the chances that someone will open your booking confirmation email on their smartphone.

 As a busy tour business owner, you want to start things off on the right foot and this email is an opportunity to create a solid first impression.
 Next, we’ll show you how to create one that guests will be excited to open.